KatieBSC/Bootcamp/README.md

-# Bootcamp-group-work
+# Bootcamp
-#Notebooks to work on collaboratively
+Notebooks to work on collaboratively, course notes, ideas and attempts